ianfnelson/blog.iannelson.uk/content/posts/2009-01-23-net-coding-standards.md

 Finally, if you simply must achieve that uniform source code appearance that the whitespace Nazis in every team strive for, consider requiring that your devs run their code through [StyleCop][2] before checking in.
 It may initially be a bit annoying, and for sure some of the recommendations are highly subjective, but there’s no arguing that it does enforce a standard style, with a strong focus on increasing readability and reducing ambiguity.

-**And After That&#8230;?**
+**And After That…?**

 Following the four points above should result in the low-level codebase produced by a team being readable, of high quality, in a common style, and free of many common “gotchas”.
 It doesn’t validate the higher-level architectural considerations, but in my opinion that is outside the scope of such a document, and could best be achieved through the use of a tool such as [NDepend][3].
-But that’s a topic for another post&#8230;
+But that’s a topic for another post…

  [1]: http://www.amazon.co.uk/gp/product/0321545613?ie=UTF8&tag=ianesbl-21&linkCode=as2&camp=1634&creative=19450&creativeASIN=0321545613
  [2]: http://code.msdn.microsoft.com/sourceanalysis